-Journal of Medical Biochemistry articles appear in English on Open Access model.
-Submission of a manuscript to Journal of Medical Biochemistry implies that the work described has not been published before, except in the form of an abstract, thesis or lecture, and is not under consideration for publication elsewhere.
+Submission of a manuscript to Journal of Medical Biochemistry implies that the work described has not been published before, except in the form of an abstract, thesis or lecture, and is not under consideration for publication else where.
 It is the responsibility of the corresponding author to ensure that all authors see and approve the manuscript before its submission to Journal of Medical Biochemistry.
 Once the manuscript is accepted, it must not be published elsewhere without the consent of the copyright holders.
-Manuscripts are accepted on condition of "License to Publish" document of to Journal of Medical Biochemistry.
-"License to Publish" document authors have to send together with manuscript.
-It should be signed by the corresponding author and returned either by e-mail, fax or regular mail.
+Authors retain copyright of the published papers and grant to the publisher the non-exclusive right to publish the article, to be cited as its original publisher in case of reuse, and to distribute it in all forms and media.